-Wireless chips maker Skyworks Solutions (NASDAQ: SWKS) announced better-than-expected results in the Q4 FY2021 quarter, with revenue up 37% year on year to $1.31 billion.
-The company expects that next quarter's revenue would be around $1.5 billion, which is the midpoint of the guidance range.
-That was roughly in line with analyst expectations.
-Skyworks Solutions made a GAAP profit of $326.3 million, improving on its profit of $246.9 million, in the same quarter last year.
+Wireless chips maker Skyworks Solutions (NASDAQ: SWKS) reported results in line with analyst expectations in Q2 FY2022 quarter, with revenue up 13.9% year on year to $1.33 billion.
+However, guidance for the next quarter was less impressive, coming in at $1.23 billion at the midpoint, being 5.27% below analyst estimates.
+Skyworks Solutions made a GAAP profit of $305.8 million, down on its profit of $325 million, in the same quarter last year.

-- Inventory Days Outstanding: 116, down from 132 previous quarter
+- Inventory Days Outstanding: 121, up from 96 previous quarter

 Result of a merger of Alpha Industries and the wireless communications division of Conexant, Skyworks Solutions (NASDAQ: SWKS) is a designer and manufacturer of chips used in smartphones, autos, and industrial applications to amplify, filter, and process wireless signals.

 Skyworks is an analog chip maker whose chips are used in radio frequency (RF) functions, essentially the chips that decode wireless signals.
 The most obvious use case is in mobile phones, and this is its biggest business, supplying Apple with RF chips for its iPhones accounts for a significant part of Skyworks revenues.

 But Skyworks chips are also used for any connected device that processes wireless signals – such as the array of sensors that make up the Internet of Things and growing uses in factories and autos.